 Source: *U.S. Bureau of Labor Statistics

 Tile Contractor Job Description

 Tile contractors install tiles on floors, walls and ceilings of all kinds of private and public buildings.
 They may also apply tiles to counters, patios and roof decks.
 Tile contractors may work during regular business hours; however, in many cases they work evenings and weekends to avoid disturbing homeowners or business clients.
-40% of tile and marble contractors, or setters, were self-employed in 2014 (www.bls.gov).
+About 56,000 tile and marble contractors were employed in 2018 (www.bls.gov).

 Physical Nature of the Job

 Installing hard tiles is physically demanding work.
 It requires hours of heavy lifting, bending, kneeling and reaching.
 Installers should wear knee-pads to help prevent injuries.
 The adhesives used to install tiles can be messy and may produce toxic or unpleasant-smelling fumes, and tile cutters and other tools can produce injuries if not used carefully.
 On-the-job injury rates for tile contractors are higher than the national average for all careers.
 The Associated General Contractors of America (AGCA) offers a safety-training course to help contractors learn to work more safely.

 To make sure tiles are installed and spaced consistently, tile contractors make detailed measurements and use spacers, as well as other tools.
 Tile contractors may create blueprints or lay out tiles on a dry surface to prepare decorative mosaics or patterns.
 Installers use electric or mechanical tools to cut tiles to go around toilet bowls, pipes and other fixtures.